 Is it any good?

-RUNT tells the story of two bullying incidents from a lot of different points of view, but the voices aren't always distinctive enough to cue the reader as to who exactly is narrating or who or what they're talking about.
+RUNT relates two bullying incidents from many different points of view, but the voices aren't always distinctive enough to cue the reader as to who’s narrating, or who or what they're talking about.
 The confusion eventually sorts itself out, though, and the insights provided, both from the bullies, their victims, and the bystanders, are often surprising and worth waiting for.

 Families can talk about...